tyronechen/genomenlp/README.md

 ## Background

-## Aim
+## Main takeaways

-Compile a python package for recoding genomic sequences into a format (1 hot encoding, k-mers, … ) that can be easily passed into deep learning frameworks.
-Ideally something with minimal dependencies that can just be imported and used alongside popular machine learning frameworks (pytorch).
+- Compile a python package for recoding genomic sequences into text representation format amenable to downsteam mahcine learrning tasks.
+- Comparison of different tokenizers.
+- Comparison of different ML modeling approaches for NLP classification

 Generic usage (this is just an example only, not restricted to this specific workflow):